jatinkumar762/Coding-Interview-Questions/Graphs/ShortestPathAlgorithmsAndProblems/ShortestPathDirectedAcyclicGraph.md

 ### Approach-2 Dijkstra’s Algorithm

 - Dijkstra's algorithm is necessary for graphs that can contain cycles because they can't be topologically sorted.
+- works for both un-directed and directed weighted graph

 ```java